Get Students Involved in Service

 Teaching children to invest in helping others is an invaluable lesson.
 There are many opportunities to fundraise for development work around the world.
 Schools and/or classrooms can ‘adopt’ a project and either fully or partially fund it.
 Your students will be able to see the impact of their work.

 If you’d like to start a fundraising campaign, please contact Jacqui at email@example.com.

 For students age 18 and older, A Better World offers the opportunity to travel to various project sites in developing countries through the program Tomorrow’s EDGE.
 The EDGE program also offers students internship and training opportunities, support to attend conferences, and the guidance necessary to launch their own humanitarian projects.

 To apply for Tomorrow’s EDGE, please email firstname.lastname@example.org

 See what other people are doing to help

 Becca Epp has a passion for service.
 She is an example of doing what she can.
-As a Violinist Becca plays to raise funds, She started when she was in grade 4 and now in University.
+As a violinist, Becca plays to raise funds.
+She started fundraising when she was in grade 4 and continues now in university.

 Rosedale Valley Strings started in 2003 with the theme of “Music with a Mission.”
 Each concert is dedicated to A Better World.
 The group has raised more than $128,000 so far, and continue to find creative ways to support projects even during the COVID-19 pandemic.